-When World Wide Web era came in to existence, not many people believed if the technology is has much stamina.
-It was back in 1985, when for the first time, six domain names were registered.
-However, it was after 10 years when the domain registrations started to garner attention.
+When the World Wide Web era came into existence, not many people believed if the technology has much stamina.
+It was back in 1985 when for the first time, six domain names were registered.
+However, it was after ten years when the domain registrations started to garner attention.

 Initially, most of the dot com websites were hosted over single word domains such as Quick.com and Apple.com.
-However, in the 90’s, when web acquired certain popularity, the .com domains started to get scarce.
-There were businesses willing to get domains as compared to the available domains.
-To overcome the shortage of .com domains, ICANN, the Internet Corporation for Assigned Names and Numbers came up with the idea of introducing some more top level domains.
-These domains included.info and .biz.
+However, in the ’90s, when web acquired certain popularity, the .com domains started to get scarce.
+Businesses were willing to get domains as compared to the available domains.
+To overcome the shortage of .com domains, ICANN, the Internet Corporation for Assigned Names and Numbers came up with the idea of introducing some more top-level domains.
+These domains included .info and .biz.
 However, these domains could not manage to acquire the same popularity.
-Not even today, these domains have could find the same level of popularity as others in the league.
+Not even today, these domains could find the same level of popularity as others in the league.
 There are chances for not to find the short and simple .com domains as most of them have already been registered.
-This does not mean that you need to settle for the complicated domains or the less popular ones such as.biz or .info.
-What comes out as a solution in this case is dropped domains.
+That does not mean that you need to settle for the complicated domains or the less popular ones, such as .biz or .info.
+What comes out as a solution, in this case, is dropped domains.

-To know how to look for dropped domains and know what is the best price for them, check out the guide below.
-Through this infograph, you will be able to know about the following aspects:
+To know how to look for dropped domains, and understand what the best price for them is, check out the guide below.
+Through this infographic, you will be able to know about the following aspects:

 - What is Dropped Domain